 4. Compare typefaces side-by-side and see what feels right.

-Once you have narrowed down your selection to a short list of potential font combinations, create a menu-card that compares all of the options.
-Seeing all of your options side-by-side (both on screen and printed off) can help compare one combination versus another and hone in on the perfect fonts for your brand.
+Once you have narrowed your selection to a short list of potential font combinations, create a visual that compares all of the options.
+Seeing your options side-by-side can help compare one combination versus another and hone in on the perfect fonts for your brand.
+Here's an example of a format you can use.

 5. Identify the visual hierarchy of your website to determine what fonts are needed.